0xbythesecond/Service-Endpoints-and-Securing-Storage/README.md

 Remember to remove any newly created Azure resources that you no longer use.
 Removing unused resources ensures you will not incur unexpected costs.

 Open the Cloud Shell by clicking the first icon in the top right of the Azure Portal.
-If prompted, select PowerShell and Create storage.
+If prompted, select PowerShell and Create Storage.

 Ensure PowerShell is selected in the drop-down menu in the upper-left corner of the Cloud Shell pane.